Issawiya: Post-1967

 Issawiya is located at the foot of French Hill, northwest of the road to Ma'ale Adumim.
 Under the jurisdiction of the Jerusalem Municipality, its citizens are considered permanent residents of the city, entitled to live and work in Israel without special permits.
 As permanent residents, they are also entitled to social benefits provided by Bituah Leumi (Israeli National Insurance Institute) and Israeli health insurance.

 It is one of the poorest Jerusalem neighbourhoods.
 According to B'tselem, citing community leaders, the population is some 22,000 people while planners commissioned by the municipality and the local leadership say there are 3,700 to 4,000 apartments.
 The average population density is 25 people per dunam, almost three times the 8.9 in French Hill and 3.5 times the average population density in Jerusalem.
-Again, according to the same NGO, since April 2019, Isawiya has been subject to an ongoing campaign of harassment and collective punishment.
+Again, according to the same NGO, since April 2019, Issawiya has been subject to an ongoing campaign of harassment and collective punishment.
 By 2020, Israeli authorities had issued 136 pending demolition orders for homes in the neighborhood.